nwager/WebScraping-MiniProject/README.md

 To run the file without skipping any parameters, type:

   weatherscraper.py 5 2 minutes 'Portland'.

-  <b>NOTE: if typing "weatherscraper.py" doesn't work, type "python weatherscraper.py".</b>
+  <b>NOTE:</b> if typing "weatherscraper.py" doesn't work, type "python weatherscraper.py".

   The "5" specifies the amount of seconds between each scrape.